cstuart1609/Space-Missions-EDA/README.md

 ## ETL

+For this project I am performing my ETL within Excel.
+While I have experiencing doing so with direct commands in R, I opted to use Excel as it is far more efficient for a project like this, given the relatively small size of the datset.
+This being said, I am determined to learn Python for situations where Excel is not suitable, I shall explore this in a later project.

-Performing my ETL within Excel, note the error in the date field with all years showing as 30/12/1899, as there is already a year field, I shall simply remove this data as it is unimportant to my analysis.
+I imported the CSV directly into Power Query and scanned the data very quicky to identify any burning fires.
+Note the error in the date field with all years showing as 30/12/1899, as there is already a year field, I shall simply remove this data as it is unimportant to my analysis.

 ![image](https://github.com/user-attachments/assets/01295f51-1176-45b0-8682-b1303dae8082)